rishav21556/K-Means-Clustering-with-MapReduce/README.md

 1. Open a terminal.
 2. Navigate to the project directory.
 3. Run the mapper.py script with the appropriate arguments.
-For example, to run mapper instances named "m1" and "m2": python mapper.py m1, python mapper.py m2
+For example, to run mapper instances named "m1" and "m2": python Master.py, python mapper.py m1, python mapper.py m2

 Make sure to replace "m1" and "m2" with  "r1", and "r2" for running reducers.